mattblovell/kodi_panel/README.rst

 or ``git``, or the tool pipeline and header files one typically uses for code development.
 All is not lost, though, for the CoreELEC developers do make it extremely easy to install `Entware <https://github.com/Entware/Entware/wiki>`_.
-With that, you can just a "just enough" development environment!
+With that, you can get a "just enough" development environment!

 The immediate goal is still the same -- get luma.lcd installed and talking to your display.
 There are just a more steps necessary to achieve that